mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ### Ratchet Trees for ART

-In ART the value of the parent is computed as follows:
+In ART the parent secret is computed as follows:

 * parent_secret = DH(L, R)
 * parent_private, parent_public = Derive-Key-Pair(parent_secret)